cmprsk/valkyrie/_posts/2016-06-07-Diagnostic-criteria-for-DIPG.md

 #### Criteria for diagnosis of diffuse intrinsic pontine gliomas:

-Although there are no diagnostic criteria defined in the literature, we use a definition similar to that found in the HIT-GBM-D trial protocol:
+Although there are no diagnostic criteria defined in the literature, we use a definition similar to that found in the [HIT-GBM-D][hit] trial protocol:

 > Diffuse intrinsic pontine glioma:
   center: pons, T1 tumor: hypointense, T2: hyperintense, CT: mostly